 Collecting detailed statistical information can be quite challenging, especially as regards choosing methodologies and calculation methods that ensure comparability across countries.

-A further challenge is obtaining information from entities that operate outside the banking system which may have an impact on the financial system and therefore also on monetary policy.
+A further challenge is obtaining information from entities that operate outside the banking system and that may have an impact on the financial system, and therefore also on monetary policy.
 Two examples are hedge funds – investment partnerships that pool the money of a limited number of individual/institutional investors – and shadow banks – entities that provide services similar to banks but without explicit access to central bank liquidity and without the regulatory oversight required in the case of regular banks.

 Furthermore, the confidentiality of individual data must always be ensured, especially in the case of supervisory data used in activities conducted jointly with external parties.

 Data harmonisation is a key issue

 Data harmonisation is also critical as it allows for meaningful results and reliable comparisons.
-For example, we can be confident about the accuracy of the inflation data used because they are derived from national data based on a common set of definitions and classifications, in other words the same sort of shopping basket of goods and services.
+For example, ECB can be confident about the accuracy of the inflation data used because they are derived from national data based on a common set of definitions and classifications, in other words the same sort of shopping basket of goods and services.

 How to find ECB statistics